-The Options tab is used to change the Color by and Symbol type parameters.
+- Use the Symbology tab to change the Color by and Symbol type parameters.
 The Color by field is used to style the chart with unique values and must be a string field.
 The Symbol type parameter is used to switch the style of the chart between points and bins.
 If the Symbol type is Bins, the following additional configurations are available:

-- Set the size of the bins by adjusting the Resolution value.
+- Resolution—Set the size of the bins.
 The default Resolution value is calculated for your dataset using Sturges' rule.

-- Specify the Transition value setting.
-If the number of point features in the chart extent is less than the transition value, the chart will display the point features.
+- Transition value—If the number of point features in the chart extent is less than the transition value, the chart will display the point features.
 If the number of points in the chart extent is greater than or equal to the transition value, the chart will be styled with bins.
 The default Transition value is 2,000.

-- The Show pop-up parameter determines whether pop-ups are displayed when you hover over a bin, and what information is included in the pop-ups.
+- Show pop-up—Determines whether pop-ups are displayed when you hover over a bin, and what information is included in the pop-ups.